kmaho17/shinpokered-rebalanced/README.md

   - The counter only gets reset by switching or using a move that does not have the trapping effect
   - Reseting the counter will restore normal priority to trapping effect moves.
 - Added a fifth Clause Brother for the hyper beam clause; hyper beam will recharge if it KOs the opponent
+- Link battles in the Colosseum now synchronize battle clauses between both players
+  - The item clause is not applicable because items are not usable in link battles by default
+  - There is a clipboard in the Colosseum that is used to reset and re-select your battle clauses
+  - Any active clauses between your opponent and yourself are applied to both players
+  - A splash screen before battle will desplay the enforced clauses
 - There is now an obedience level-cap that can be toggled in the extra options menu under "LVL CAP"
   - While active, the current maximum obedience level will display in the options menu
   - All pokemon, not just trades, will start to disobey if over the displayed level cap